JohnnyBeGood34/JQuery-AnimateSlider/README.md

 USAGE
 =============

-Declare a slider container for your slides and put them inside.
-Each slide needs to have a class named "slide".Then add elements inside and add data-effect-in="animteCssEffect" for entry effect and data-effect-out="animateCssEffect" for release effect.
+1. Declare a slider container and put some slidable elements in it.
+Each slidable must have a class named "slide".
+2. To add the entry animation to an element, simply add the attribute data-effect-in="animteCssEffect"
+3. To add the release animation to an element, add data-effect-out="animateCssEffect"

 ```html
 <div id="home-slider">